PavanRangani/docs/docs/prd/banking/banking.md

 #### Sorting order

+- Primary sorting on banking type.

-- Primary sorting on Entity type.
-First Individual and then joint
+- Secondary sorting on Entity type. like First alphabetical order of Individual and then joint
+- Tertiary sorting on `Account Nickname`.

+### Sorting order of Individual and other types entity

-- Secondary sorting on `Account Nickname`.
+- Primary sorting on banking type and Secondary sorting on `Account Nickname`.